my-13/VR-attention/README.md

 procedure.txt is how the order of the procedures are defined.
 There are 4 seperate categories that can currently be modified, such as inputText (how the participants select their input), distractor (whether there exists a distractor), mainColor (whether the target color is primary or secondary), and horizontal (whether the target has a horizontal line or a vertical line).
 These are created to ensure that there is an equal distribution of distractors, so they are currently symetrical, but can be modified to test for different procedures.

-Despite the page specifying USB 3.0, the eye tracking hardware on the VIVE Focus 3 seems to require at least a USB 3.1 Gen 2 cable.
+Despite documentation specifying USB 3.0, the eye tracking hardware on the VIVE Focus 3 seems to require at least a USB 3.1 Gen 2 cable.
 Without the proper cable, the eye tracking hardware will randomly connect and disconnect, and will not be able to complete the calibration.

 The participants will likely need to be taught a basic concept of how VR controllers are setup, as some terms are controller specific.